Edward C. DuMont: Career

 DuMont spent several years as an assistant to the United States Solicitor General at that time, Seth Waxman, and as an associate deputy attorney general in the United States Department of Justice, handling issues relating to computer crime, e-commerce and privacy.
-DuMont has argued eighteen cases before the Supreme Court of the United States, and has briefed many more.
+DuMont has argued twenty cases before the Supreme Court of the United States, and has briefed many more.
 Those cases have covered a wide range of legal issues.